Otter light reconnaissance car: Design

 The Otter was based on the Chevrolet C15 Canadian Military Pattern truck chassis and used many standard GM components.
 It took a crew of three – driver and commander seated in the vehicle front, while the gunner occupied the turret position at the rear.
 A Wireless Set No. 19 was mounted in the rear with A and B set aerials extending from the rear of the fighting compartment on mounting arms.

 The primary armament consisted of a hull-mounted Boys anti-tank rifle and a Bren light machine gun in a small open-topped turret.
 A smoke discharger is mounted alongside the mounting for the Boy's anti-tank rifle.

 Although it used a more powerful engine than the Humber, it was larger and heavier (by a ton); overall performance was less than that of the Humber but still acceptable.

 Production

-Between 1942 and 1945, 1761 units were produced in Oshawa, Ontario, though fewer than 1,000 were delivered overseas.
+Between 1942 and 1945, 1,761 units were produced in Oshawa, Ontario, though fewer than 1,000 were delivered overseas.

-Usage
+Service history

+World War II

 The Otter served with Canadian units in the Italian campaign and Northwest European operations.
 It was also employed by the South African Army and the British RAF Regiment.
 Some RAF regiment vehicles used aircraft armament such as 20mm cannon and 0.303 Browning machine guns.

+Post-war service

-After the war, the Otter was used by the Jordanian Army during the First Arab-Israeli War and Dutch Army during the Indonesian Revolution.
-The Syrian Army also operated the type after the war, with turretless Otter armed with 7.5 mm FM 24/29 light machine gun in pintle mounts or with 37 mm Puteaux SA 18 in a turret taken from other British-built armoured car.
+After the war, the Otter was used by the Jordanian Army during the First Arab-Israeli War and the Dutch Army during the Indonesian Revolution.
+The Syrian Army also operated the type after the war, with turretless Otters armed with 7.5 mm FM 24/29 light machine gun in pintle mounts or with a 37 mm Puteaux SA 18 cannon in a turret taken from other British-built armoured cars.